chrisseals98/BOBBY/README.md

 	* wwwroot
 		* This folder contains the resources used by the project, including images, the javascript games, the icons, etc.

+This project communicates with a microservice with HTTP calls for the game information, the repository is hosted at [Micro Service](https://github.com/chrisseals98/GameInfoMicroService).